burningmantech/google_group_utilities/README.md

 ```
 where
 * -i is an optional flag defining the dump file produced by dump_groups.py
-* -v Versbose output.
+* -v Verbose output.
 Will print the date the dump file was created.
 * command: audit to run.
 The current audits are:
   - empty: groups that have no members
   - single_user_member: groups that have only one member, where the member is not another group